Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 The endurance anxiety

 Since the write on SSDs is finite, we tend to worry a lot about their longevity.
-In reality, though, there's no need to worry at all.
+In reality, though, there’s probably no need to worry at all.

 Even though you can’t write to an SSD forever, with normal usage, it’d take many years to deplete even a low-capacity SSD’s P/E cycles.
 Most of us don’t write more than 10GB per day to a drive, and many days we don’t write anything.